ashyamal/COMPASS/README.md

 sys.instert(0, 'you_path/conceptor')
 from conceptor import *
 ```
+  * Prepare input data

-  * 1. Extract the pretrained 45 concepts (cell types, pathways, functional groups)
+  * Extract the pretrained 45 concepts (cell types, pathways, functional groups)
-  * 2. Make prediction based on a fintuned model (fintuned by 1133 ITRP patients)
+  * Make prediction based on a fintuned model (fintuned by 1133 ITRP patients)
-  * 3. Fintune your own model by your won data
+  * Fintune a model by your own data

 # About